BRITISH HUMANIST ASSOCIATION

 - Any information volunteered by the visitor, such as name, address, email address, etc.

 When someone visits humanism.org.uk we collect standard internet log information and details of visitor behaviour – such as which pages are visited, and how long is spent on each one.
-We do this to find out things such as the number of visitors to the various parts of the site.
-We collect this information in a way which does not personally identify anyone.
-These website statistics are collected by Google Analytics.
+We do this to find out things such as the number of visitors to the various parts of the site, and how people are using our site.
+These website statistics and data are collected by Google Analytics and Hotjar.
 This system also provides us with non-personally-identifiable ‘Interest’ and ‘Demographics’ data, which is collected using the widely-used Google Advertising Network DoubleClick cookie (see here for more information on this cookie, including how to opt-out).
 The BHA collects this data so that we can find out the kinds of people visiting our site, and we use this data to help us deliver our messages as effectively as possible.
 We do not display Google Adverts on our site.